ThreatConnect-Inc/angular2-threatconnect/README.rst

 angular2-threatconnect
 ######################

-..
-Note:: This module is in early development and will undergo frequent changes when required.
+**This module is in early development and will undergo frequent changes when required.**

-.. note::  This is a **note** box.

 Documentation
 =============